 Duo Interpretation is an excellent crash course on creativity.
-The process of cutting, blocking, and refining a script really encourages young artists to I think the best part of Duo was the opportunity to artistry, and to have the ability to do it all with my - Zach Snow, Association Alum
+The process of cutting, blocking, and refining a script really encourages young artists to think differently and create form and empty space.
+I think the best part of Duo was the opportunity to meet so many talented, creative people who turn words on a page into phenomenal showcases of artistry, and to have the ability to do it all with my best friend." - Zach Snow, Association Alum